You are here

 - Investigate online and print resources on legal careers, law schools and other law-related topics at this Cornell site and this LSAC site.

 - Talk with your family about how you will pay for law school.
-Talk with Jane Levy about financial aid for law school.
+Talk with Diane Miller about financial aid for law school.

 - Conduct informational interviews to learn about the legal profession.
 Talk with lawyers who are family members, family friends or Cornell alumni.